CJCL: Live sports

 ♠-In case of conflicts with other sports broadcasts, one of the games will air on another station in the Toronto area.
 As Rogers owns the Blue Jays outright but only shares ownership (through Maple Leaf Sports & Entertainment) of the Raptors and Maple Leafs, the Blue Jays games have first priority on CJCL.
 CHUM shares rights to the other two teams, including all games that are played at the same time as the Blue Jays.
 In contrast, because of an exclusive CFL-wide multimedia deal with TSN that ensures all Toronto Argonauts games air on CHUM, any Raptors or Maple Leaf games that conflict with the Argonauts will air on CJCL.
 The two stations split the broadcasts of games that do not conflict with each other.

 Roughly 11 Buffalo Bisons games (as of 2018) air on evening dates between June and August that do not conflict with Blue Jays games.
-The Bisons are the Triple-A East affiliate of the Blue Jays, and broadcasts originate from Buffalo-based WWKB.
+The Bisons are the International League affiliate of the Blue Jays, and broadcasts originate from Buffalo-based WWKB.

 The Fan 590 also features live coverage of the following: